SLODIEN88/School_District_Analysis./README.md

   - ![image](https://user-images.githubusercontent.com/96274446/151706275-7daf644c-bd40-42c0-a188-e1aaf6d5c593.png)

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-  - The replacement showed no effect at all even if after i replaced it with NAN
+  - The replacement showed little effect even after i replaced it with NAN.
+The scores were off by a small amount
   - ![image](https://user-images.githubusercontent.com/96274446/151706251-aa8f81fa-c361-4a54-84f5-744ce064f9dc.png)